OTTOREIKU/EMBER-Testing-Grounds/README.md

 ## What you can do with it

-**Play a whole game on a proper board.** A 12x12 grid of large grids, each split into 3x3 small grids, exactly like the real thing.
+**Play a whole game on a proper board.** A 12x12 of large grids, each split into 3x3 small grids, exactly like the real thing.
 Drag units around, rotate them to set facing, and drop in terrain from the official pieces.
 Ten of the community demo scenarios are built in, so you can load a full setup with squads, terrain and objectives in one click.

 **Build squads, or import the ones you already made.** There is a mech builder for picking a torso, chassis, arms, backpack and pilot, and it totals the points as you go.
-If you use the community army builder, you can import its .json export or even the squad .png it produces and your list lands on the board.
+If you use the community squad builder, you can import its .json export or even the squad .png it produces and your list lands on the board.

 **Let the app do the fiddly rules bits.** Press M to see exactly how far a unit can move, A to see